A challenge freelancers face is knowing what type of insurance they need to have. We demystify the common types of cover.

 Cost: Expect to pay around £60 annually for employers' liability.

-Contents insurance is another popular type of cover for freelancers.
+Contents insurance is another popular type of cover for freelancers and is where most of our claims stem from.
 Your tools are your business, whether you're designing on a 4K Retina iMac or sending emails from your phone.

 If your contents were to be damaged or stolen, do you have the capital to replace them?
 Contents insurance is designed to solve that problem.